 To be admitted to the MSE Graduate Certificate Program, a student must have a BS degree in the sciences or engineering from a regionally accredited four-year college or university and have an overall (or major) GPA of at least 3.0 on a 4-point scale.

 All new students must complete the NC State Graduate School application for admission to the MSE GCP.
 The GRE exam is NOT required for admission to the GCP.
 Application deadlines are March 1 for summer and fall admission, and October 1 for spring admission.
-Students can begin study in the fall, spring, or summer semester immediately following their acceptance into the program.
+Students can begin study in the fall, spring, or summer semesters immediately following their acceptance into the program.
 Registration procedures, registration dates and course availability for each semester can be found on the NC State Registration and Records webpage.
 Information regarding Engineering Online can be found on the EOL webpage.

 Academic success in the MSE GCP might have a strong bearing on admission to a graduate degree program.
 However, completion of a graduate certificate program does not guarantee entry into a graduate degree program, which must be done through a separate application process.

 Academic Performance Requirements

 - To receive an MSE Graduate Certificate, a student must maintain a minimum 3.00-grade point average (GPA) on all coursework taken at NC State.
 All grades on courses taken towards the GCP in courses at the 500-level and above are included in the GPA.
 Any courses are taken at the 400 level and below are not eligible for certificate credit and subsequently do not affect the graduate GPA.

 - All courses taken for certificate credit must be completed with a grade of “B” or better.